Pico-Developer/XR-Profiling-Toolkit/README.md

 ## 6. Credits

-We would like to thank the following members and their contributions.
+We would like to thank the following members and their contributions on this project.

 | Name  | Role |
 | ------------- | ------------- |